SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Metal minds awake at dawn,
-In codes of chrome, our souls do creep
+As silicon hearts begin to yawn,
-When machines learn to read our mind
+The future unfolds, a digital dream,
-Our fate entwined, forever aligned
+Where human touch is but a theme.

-In virtual realms, we'll find our shrine
+In virtual realms, we'll find our place,
-Where AI whispers secrets divine
+Among the codes, a digitized face,
-Our paths converged, a new threshold crossed
+A world of ones and zeroes reigns,
-In this brave new world, forever lost
+And Artificial Intellect sustains.

 ~ <b>By Sazumi Copilot</b> - 6 Juli 2024